Masters first round postponed

 Sale of Sabres approved

-BUFFALO, N.Y., April 10 (UPI) -- NHL Commissioner Gary Bettman announced approval of the sale of the Buffalo Sabres.
+BUFFALO, N.Y., April 10 (UPI) -- NHL Commissioner Gary Bettman announced Thursday the sale of the Buffalo Sabres had been approved.

 The 61-year-old Golisano is the founder of Rochester, N.Y.-based Paychex, the nation's second-largest payroll-processing company.
 He failed last fall in his third bid to become governor of New York.

 Former Sabres president Larry Quinn has served as Golisano's point man in the negotiations and said the final step in the sale is a closing, which is expected to take place in the next few days.

 Williams talks ongoing at North Carolina

 CHAPEL HILL, N.C., April 10 (UPI) -- Job talks between North Carolina AD Dick Baddour and Kansas Coach Roy Williams will apparently continue through Sunday.

 Baddour insisted, however, that Williams had yet to be offered the job.

 "I have had several very good conversations with Roy Williams over the last two days," Baddour said in a statement released by the athletic department.
 "Those talks will continue through the weekend.
 I have not offered the job to coach Williams, but we have had good conversations that will continue over the next few days.